Command Chains Reference

 # Step 4: Enforce SDD compliance

-specfact enforce sdd --bundle <bundle-name>
+specfact govern enforce sdd --bundle <bundle-name>

 Workflow Diagram: